wp-plugins/wp-gitlab/readme.txt

 == Notes ==
 1. Your webserver must have the curl php module installed
-2. Some themes break the profile widget, if you know how to fix it it would be appreciated if you could help.
+2. Some themes break the profile widget.
+If you know how to fix this issue your help would be greatly appreciated.

 == Description ==

 WP Gitlab provides four sidebar widgets which can be configured to display public profile, repositories, commits, and issues from Gitlab in the sidebar.
 You can have as many widgets as you want configured to display different repositories.
-This plugin is based on the plugin WP Github by seinoxygen
+This plugin is based on the plugin WP Github by seinoxygen.

 Currently the plugin can list: